 Check below for answers to commonly asked questions

-Immersion is a gentle cooler that lowers the temperature of your beer gradually over the course of a few days.
-Normal performance is 1ºF/hour for the first 10º F below ambient, 0.5º F/ hour for the next 10º F below ambient, and 0.25º F/ hour for the next 10 to 15º F below ambient.
-If your unit is cooling slower than this or not cooling at all, check below.
+Immersion is a gentle cooler and heater that lowers and increases the temperature of your beer gradually over the course of a few days.
+Normal performance is 1ºF/hour for the first 10º F below/above ambient, 0.5º F/ hour for the next 10º F below/above ambient, and 0.25º F/ hour for the next 10 to 15º F below/above ambient.
+If your unit is cooling or heating slower than this or not at all, check below.

 - Check the ambient temperature of your room.
 If your room sees large swings in temperature, or generally increasing ambient temperatures, Immersion’s performance will be degraded.
 Both direct sunlight and lack of ventilation are two common causes of high ambient temperatures.